-Former Lancer Andrew Brasington begins his second season as an assistant to Gary Adcock.
+The 2013-14 season will be former Lancer Andrew Brasington's third year as an assistant to Gary Adcock.

 No stranger to CBU, Brasington played four seasons for Adcock and the Lancers, and he aslo spent two seasons (2009-10) as a graduate assistant for Adcock.

 Brasington spent the 2011 season as the top assistant coach at College of the Desert in Palm Desert, Calif.
 In his lone season at COD he coached the Foothill Conference Pitcher of the Year in Javier Martinez.
 COD finished fifth in the Foothill Conference.

 In his four seasons on the field, Brasington appeared in 132 total games, all in reserve.
 He served primarily as a defensive replacement during the course of his career and had 12 career at-bats, getting six hits, including a two-RBI triple as a 2006 sophomore.